Bundesbank urges Greek banks not to buy short-term state debt

 “The Greek banks that receive ELA should take steps to improve their liquidity position,” the report said.
 “Extending the liquidity requirements by taking short-term Greek state bonds in the coming weeks would run contrary to this.”

-Germany’s central bank, in the same report, also said that German economic growth this year could be stronger than current forecasts, signaling that it could upgrade its official projections.
+Germany’s central bank, in the same report, also said that German economic growth this year could be stronger than current forecasts, signalling that it could upgrade its official projections.